Search Ask the Dietitian

 If the calculation for waist to hip ratio resulted apple shape, then that is what you are.
 You may want to re-measure your body just to check again.

-Options to analyze your food intake are: nutrition analysis software, a Registered Dietitian who will analyze your food records, the diabetic exchange list or Food Guide Pyramid which you can use as guides.
+Options to analyze your food intake are: nutrition analysis software, a registered dietitian who will analyze your food records, the diabetic exchange list or My Plate Food Guide which you can use as guides.

 All foods can be categorized into 6 different exchanges i.e. milk, meat, fruit, vegetable, bread, fat or combinations of several different exchanges.
-Or you could follow the Food Guide Pyramid which separates foods into the same 6 groups (fats also includes sweets in the pyramid), but pyramid serving sizes are based on nutrient content not calories, protein, fat and carbohydrate like in the diabetic exchanges.
-You may want to talk to a Registered Dietitian to design an eating plan that utilizes a guide like exchanges or the pyramid servings to achieve your health goals.
+Or you could follow the My Plate Food Guide which separates foods into the same 6 groups (fats also includes sweets in the pyramid), but pyramid serving sizes are based on nutrient content not calories, protein, fat and carbohydrate like in the diabetic exchanges.
+You may want to talk to a registered dietitian to design an eating plan that utilizes a guide like exchanges or the pyramid servings to achieve your health goals.

 I did this report and it seems a little odd.
 How come it says I should take in over 3400 calories a day if I want to lose weight?